Pulpit Today Sermon

 (Illustration) I shared earlier how God dealt with me about this message for several weeks.
 During that time, my wife and I visited a Methodist church.
 Several hundred people attended that church, which needed an automated door system to allow elderly worshipers to enter the building.
 The pastor appealed for donations by playing a video that featured a little old lady with a cane struggling to get through a locked door.
 The video showed her bumbling and fumbling and pounding on the door with her cane, but without a doorkeeper she couldn’t gain entrance.
 After the video, the pastor asked for a love-offering.
 The service continued, and just before the dismissal we heard what sounded like a hammer pounding loudly outside.
 Although it was distracting, we didn’t think much of it.
 Just before the pastor prayed the benediction we left the sanctuary and exited the building.
 As I shoved open the exterior door we stood before a little old lady with a cane struggling to enter the church.
 She was the one that had been pounding on the building during the worship service!
 Then, she pointed her cane directly at me and said, “Hold open that door!
 I’ve been standing out here twenty-two minutes waiting for somebody to let me inside.”
 I was stunned!
 I wasn’t a Methodist!
 I was a visitor!
 But by divine Providence, God ordered the drama of that video to literally play-out before us in real life.
-We knew God had spoken to us.
+By that time, I knew God had spoken to me.

 It makes perfect sense that David said, “I would rather be a doorkeeper in the house of God than to dwell in the tents of wickedness.”
 Israel’s great king knew the grand role of opening doors to God’s presence!